ppwwyyxx/wechat-dump/README.md

     + Get `/data/data/com.tencent.mm/MicroMsg/${userid}/{EnMicroMsg.db,sfs/avatar.index}` from the device.
 2. Decrypt database file:
   + Automatic: `./decrypt-db.py decrypt --input EnMicroMsg.db`
-    + Requires rooted adb.
-If the OS distribution does not come with adb support, you can download an app such as https://play.google.com/store/apps/details?id=eu.chainfire.adbd
   + Manual:
     + Get WeChat uin (an integer), possible ways are:
       + `./decrypt-db.py uin`, which looks for uin in `/data/data/com.tencent.mm/shared_prefs/`